A beginner's guide to Mexico's Caribbean coast

-Just because it's cool doesn't mean it has lost the laid-back vibe: if you're reading guides to Mexico's Caribbean coast you'll start to build up a picture of Tulum as the alternative choice for a young and fashionable crowd; think yoga retreats and celebrity visitors who enjoy Tulum's sustainable emphasis.
+Just because it's cool doesn't mean it has lost the laid-back vibe.
+Tulum* is the alternative choice for a young and fashionable crowd; think yoga retreats and celebrity visitors who enjoy Tulum's sustainable emphasis.

-Tulum's beautiful white powder sands are idyllic but there are stronger currents in the sea so watch out with little ones.
-Luckily you're never far away from a cenote, these natural lagoons are dotted around Mexico's Caribbean coast and make swimming snorkelling or diving an absolute delight.
+Tulum's beautiful white powder sands are idyllic but there are strong currents in the sea around this area so watch out with little ones.
+Luckily, you're never far away from a cenote; these natural lagoons are dotted around Mexico's Caribbean coast and make swimming snorkelling or diving an absolute delight.

 - Flight time from the UK - around 10 hours

-- Entry, exit & visas - Brits and many other nationalities can buy a Mexican Tourist Card on arrival, which is valid for 180 days
+- Entry, exit & visas - UK passport holders, along with many other nationalities, can buy a Mexican Tourist Card on arrival, which is valid for 180 days

 - Currency - favourable exchange rates have helped more holidaymakers to venture to Mexico, and while the peso is still the official currency, you can easily use US dollars in many places here